Azure-Samples/operator-insights-data-ingestion/README.md

 ### Prerequisites

-For all of the samples, you need:
+For most of the samples, you need:

 - An Azure Operator Insights Data Product
 - A Microsoft Entra identity to use to run the sample.
 The identity must have the following roles:
   - _Reader_ role on your data product
   - _Key Vault Secrets User_ role on the managed key vault associated with your data product.

-Additional sample-specific prerequisites are listed in the code or README files for each sample.
+Some samples have different prerequisites, which are listed in the code or README files for each sample (e.g. for [Azure Databricks](samples/end-to-end/azure-databricks/README.md)).

 ### Quickstart